Carmine: Identification and characteristics

-Scientists can detect the presence of carminic acid through liquid chromatography and a diode array detector combined with a mass spectrometer with a quadruple-time-of-flight analyzer (LC-DAD-QTOF).
+Scientists can detect the presence of carminic acid through liquid chromatography and a diode array detector combined with a mass spectrometer with a quadrupole-time-of-flight analyzer (LC-DAD-QTOF).
 The process is used for identifying carmine in works of art.

 Scientific methods can also distinguish among the different species of cochineal used in artworks.

 Wavelength

 As confirmed by reflectance spectroscopy, carmine reflects mostly red light.
 Its hue ranges from a vibrant red with a dominant wavelength of 612 nm to a dark purplish red with a complementary wavelength of 497 nm.

 Hue

 The hue of carmine is dependent on the metallic ions present in the pigment.
 For instance, carmine combined with zinc or aluminium yields a crimson hue.

 Translucence

 The translucence of carmine depends on its binding medium.
 Mixed with oil, carmine remains translucent and adequate for glazes.
 Combined with tempera or glue, carmine turns opaque.

 Value

 On the Munsell color scale, carmine's value can range between 3.32 and 6.35.